Moussa Njie

-Moussa Njie (born 2 October 1995) is a Norwegian football midfielder who plays for Sandefjord.
-He is the older brother of Bilal Njie.
+Moussa Jailani Gaucho Njie (born 2 October 1995) is a Norwegian professional footballer who plays for KFUM Oslo.

+Career

 Njie played youth football for his childhood club Holmlia SK.
 He made his Eliteserien debut for Vålerenga Fotball in November 2013 against Aalesund.
 In the summer of 2015 he joined Bærum.
 On 2 December 2015 he signed for Stabæk.
 On 17 January 2019 he signed for Partizan.

+Personal life

+Njie was born in Norway to a Gambian father and Somali mother, and was eligible for all three national teams.
+He is the older brother of Bilal Njie.